 Notes: We compute the percent of full-time (i.e. work 5+ days/week) wage and salary employees who are able to work from home and either i) worked all their days on business premises; ii) worked some days on busines premises and some days at home; or iiii) worked all all days at home during the survey's reference week.
 Then we show the percentage for each group.
 We infer that somebody is able to work from home if they currently do so 1+ days per week, or did so at some point since the start of COVID.
-The sample covers the May to August 2023 waves of the SWAA.
+The sample covers the July to October 2023 waves of the SWAA.
 We re-weight the sample of US residents aged 20 to 64 earning \$10,000 or more in 2019 or 2021 to match CPS shares by age-sexeducation-earnings cells.
+We exclude September 2023 data due to quality issues.